 Admirably, Howard wants to help others with CES have access to support group meetings like the ones that he attends.
 For those that are isolated at home, he wants people to continue to have access to our one-to-one assistance through our helpline.
 He is also keen to help the Champion’s Charity try to advocate for better care for CES patients both in diagnosing and through quick surgical responses.
 Additionally to help them provide proper rehabilitation, to offer patients the best chance at a good outcome post surgery.

 Howard came into the CESA offices with a smile on his face and an infectious laugh!
 We all had a great time chatting to him.
 It’s incredible to think that he has come from a place where he said that he felt like he had lost all his independence after he was first discharged from hospital, to present day where he is doing 100 mile bike rides!
-I can’t imagine how much strength and determination it took for him to get to this point… but I’m absolutely in awe of it.
+We can’t imagine how much strength and determination it took for him to get to this point… but we are in awe of it.
 Obviously life still isn’t a walk in the park for Howard, he still has to deal with bladder and bowel issues and pain, but his story is a great example of the potential a CES patient has with prompt decompression and embracing a sensible active lifestyle post surgery.

 Thank you so much Howard for sharing your inspiring story with us and good luck in your next biking event!